thejjw/sunbeam-charms/charms/neutron-k8s/README.md

 ## Description

-The neutron-k8s is an operator to manage the networking service on a kubernetes based environment.
+neutron-k8s is an operator to manage the Neutron networking service on a Kubernetes based environment.

 ## Usage